jonnieey/VimbreWriter/README.md

 ### Known differences/issues

-If you are familiar with vi/vim, then vibreoffice should give very few surprises.
+If you are familiar with vi/vim, then vimbrewriter should give very few surprises.
 However, there are some differences, primarily due to word processor-text editor differences or limitations of the LibreOffice API and/or my patience.